mhurley100/pands-project/README.md

 ### Multivariate Plots
-Machinelearningmastery.com [2], www.kaggle.com [4], stackoverflow.com[5] seaborn.pydata.org [9]and python.org [6]are used as learning resources and training tools for Iris-2.py. and Iris-3.py.
+Machinelearningmastery.com [2], www.kaggle.com [4], stackoverflow.com[5] seaborn.pydata.org [9], http://www.learn4master.com [12] and python.org [6]are used as learning resources and training tools for Iris-2.py. and Iris-3.py.
 Pairplots analyse the relationship between each variable and also explain the relationship between variables.

 Pandas, seaborn, matplotlib and csv libraries are imported.
 Pandas analyses the data and performs statistical analysis.
 Pandas plots graphs with the matplotlib library.
 Seaborn libraries are used to compare the distributions of each species of Iris using seaborn.pydata.org,kaggle.com[7] and stackoverflow.com[5] as resources.